Technical Specialist, Chemistry; Teaching Lecturer

 During the academic year, Marguerite is the chemistry technical specialist and laboratory manager, as well as a teaching lecturer.
 She is actively involved in community outreach through yearly visits to local schools promoting chemistry education.
-She has presented at national conferences, is the professional advisor for the newly created ACS Student Chapter at PSU, and has served as co-advisor of the Science Society and on the Media Advisory Board.
-She teaches an environnmentally themed First Year Seminar class, and has taught chemistry, forensics, geology, earth science, biology, and physical science laboratories.
+She has presented at national conferences, is the professional advisor for the newly created American Chemical Society Student Chapter at PSU.
+She teaches Chemistry for a Sustainable World, and an environmentally themed First Year Seminar course.

 Summers are spent pursuing professional opportunities.
 For six years, Marguerite was an environmental science educator for the Pakistani Educational Leadership Project (PEL Project), a U.S. State Department funded project held at PSU.
 She traveled to Pakistan in the spring of 2013.
 Working with the NH Water Education Plan Advisory Group and the NH Department of Environmental Services Drinking Water and Groundwater Bureau, Marguerite helped develop a statewide water education plan for NH environmental educators and teachers.
 Marguerite proudly serves on the Board of Directors for Quincy Bog Natural Area/Pemi-Baker Land Trust, where she is active in several committees, an environmental educator for the Jr. Naturalist Program and Chair of the Research and Interpretation Committee.
 She earned a B.S. in Physical Science Education, and a Master of Science degree in Environmental Science and Policy from PSU.